plus airfare to Brisbane and from Sydney.

 Planning teen trips is of course a science.
 But it is also an art.
 We know when to pick up the pace to get the adrenaline flowing.
 We also know when it’s time to chill on the beach or have a sleep in.
 As you review our Australia programs, know that we have worked year after year to make every minute of every day just right.

 If we’re not seeing the sights, soaking up the Aussie culture or resting up because there is a tomorrow we’re out there playing!
-SCUBA or snorkeling at the Great Barrier Reef, riding the waves off the coast of Surfers Paradise, whitewater rafting in the middle of the rainforest or even zorbing down a hill along the Gold Coast.
+SCUBA and snorkeling at the Great Barrier Reef, riding the waves off the coast of Surfers Paradise, whitewater rafting in the middle of the rainforest or even climbing the famous Sydney Harbour Bridge.
 Vibrant cities like Brisbane and Sydney complement the adrenalin pumping activities and of course we experience aboriginal culture, local wildlife and see off the beaten path places as well.
 All told you’ll be in for the experience of a lifetime – so much more exciting than summer camp!

 There is so much more to a teen travel experience than just traveling.
 Summer after summer we love nothing more than the feedback from parents sharing with us that their son or daughter has matured, has become more confident and outgoing, is more poised, more responsible and more worldly having had not just the summer of a lifetime, but a life changing experience as well.
 It’s amazing how much growth can occur when you are traveling and sharing the experience with incredible people in a warm and welcoming environment.